ibm-cloud-docs/openshift/openshift_worker_add.md

     ```
     {: pre}

 4. Create a worker pool.
 Include the `--label` option to automatically label worker nodes that are in the pool with the label `key=value`.
 Include the `--vpc-id` option if the worker pool is the first in the cluster.
+For more options, see the [CLI documentation](/docs/openshift?topic=openshift-kubernetes-service-cli#cli_worker_pool_create_vpc_gen2).
      ```
      ibmcloud oc worker-pool create vpc-gen2 --name <name> --cluster <cluster_name_or_ID> --flavor <flavor> --size-per-zone <number_of_worker_nodes_min_2> [--label <key>=<value>] [--vpc-id]
      ```